 The SBIF (now the FMC) and the Central Bank published new liquidity standards in 2015 and ratios that must be implemented and calculated by all banks.
-These will eventually replace the current regulatory limits imposed by the FMC and the Central Bank described above.
 These new liquidity standards are in line with those established in Basel III.
-The most important liquidity ratios that will eventually be adopted by Chilean banks are:
+The most important liquidity ratios that have been adopted by Chilean banks are:

-- · Liability concentration per institutional and wholesale counterparty.
-Banks will have to calculate the percentage of their liabilities coming from institutional and wholesale counterparties, including ratios regarding renovation, renewals, restructurings, maturity and product concentration of these counterparties. - · Liquidity coverage ratio (LCR), which measures the percentage of liquid Assets over net cash outflows.
-The new guidelines also define liquid assets and the formulas for calculating net cash outflows.

-· Net Stable Funding Ratio (NSFR) which will measure a bank's available stable funding relative to its required stable funding.
+- · Liquidity coverage ratio (LCR), which measures the percentage of liquid assets over net cash outflows.
+The new guidelines also define liquid assets and the formulas for calculating net cash outflows. - Net Stable Funding Ratio (NSFR) which will measure a bank's available stable funding relative to its required stable funding.
 Both concepts are also defined in the new regulations.

-Finally, the implementation of internationally accepted liquidity ratios might require changes in business practices that affect our profitability.
+The implementation of internationally accepted liquidity ratios might require changes in business practices that affect our profitability.
 The LCR is a liquidity standard that measures if banks have enough high-quality liquid assets to cover expected net cash outflows over a 30-day liquidity stress period.
-At December 31, 2019, our LCR ratio was 143% under Chilean regulations, which is above the 60% minimum requirement for 2019.
+At December 31, 2020, our LCR ratio was 142% under Chilean regulations, which is above the 80% minimum requirement for 2020.
 The net stable funding ratio (NSFR) provides a sustainable maturity structure of assets and liabilities such that banks maintain a stable funding profile in relation to their activities.
 The Chilean regulator has not yet defined a calendar of implementation for the local NSFR.
 This could materially increase the liquidity we are required to maintain on our balance sheet.